 Proceed With Caution When Investing

-If you use any of the apps we’ve listed, your money is at risk.
+Remember, if you use any of the apps we’ve listed, your money is at risk.
 Investments in securities can go both up and down in value.
 You should never invest more than you can afford to lose, and if you’re unsure how to proceed, seek professional financial advice.

 If you’d like to stay on top of market news to give yourself a better chance of successful investments, check out the best financial websites .
 It might also be worth honing your skills before using real money by playing a stock market game.